HyperionDevBootcamps/Hyperion-Lecture-Backpack/Python/README.md

 # Lecture directories
-Directories containing leture content for the Python series
+Directories containing leture content for the Python series.

 Please refer to the lecture title when looking for the relevant directory.